Key InsightIndependent discovery suggests biological truth

 Specific Foods as Medicine

 Certain foods appear across traditions as healing agents.
 Ginger: Ayurvedic, Chinese, Sufi traditions all recognise its digestive and warming properties.
 Turmeric: Ayurvedic medicine, Buddhist temple cooking.
 Honey: sacred across nearly all traditions, used medicinally everywhere.
-Ghee: Ayurvedic and Tibetan traditions treat it as supreme healing fat.
+Ghee: Ayurvedic and Tibetan traditions treat it as the supreme healing fat, clarified butter that restores what illness depletes.
 Rice: sattvic in Ayurveda, foundational in Buddhist and Taoist practice.
 Lentils and legumes: protein foundation in Ayurvedic, ISKCON, and Sufi cooking.

 The convergence is not cultural borrowing.
 These traditions developed their pharmacopoeias independently.
 They found the same healing foods because those foods actually heal.